rcsullivanii/a06/README.md

 ## Design Rationale
 What decisions did you make to get it running?
 Explain your overall design.

-An atomic counter is used for to prevent race conditions where multiple goroutines try to increment the global customer ID at the same time.
+An atomic counter is used for to prevent race conditions when multiple goroutines try to increment the global customer ID at the same time.
+This is the only instance of "shared data" in the file.

-Notably, the select statement used in the receptionist goroutine allows us to attempt to send a value and if send is blocked, then default statement gets executed.
-This works because we know if the send is blocked, there must already be 6 Customers in channel and therefore a full waiting room.
-If not, the customer is added to the waiting room.
+The select statement used in the receptionist goroutine allows us to attempt to send a value and if send is blocked, then default statement gets executed.
+This works because we know if the send is blocked, there must already be 6 Customers in the buffered channel and therefore a full waiting room.
+Otherwise, the customer is added to the waiting room.

 In our waiting room FIFO, we attempt to send the first customer in the waiting channel into the unbuffered "chair" channel.
-This send operation will block the barber is busy.
+This send operation will block whenthe barber is busy (i.e. sleeping while simulating a haircut).
 It will, however, continue to try to send until eventually the barber completes the haircut and is ready for the next customer.

 New customers are spawned randomly between 0-3 seconds and haircuts take some random time between 0-5 seconds.
-This is to show, eventually, an acculumation in the waiting room.
+This is to show proper receptionist behavior when there is acculumation in the waiting room.

-for{} ensures that the main goroutine and the goroutines that it has spawned continue until eventually the user exits the program using control + c.
+Adding for{} to the end of the main goroutine ensures that the main program and the goroutines that it has spawned continue until eventually the user exits the program using control + c.

 ## Sources
 https://go.dev/tour/flowcontrol/4